Unleash/unleash-client-rust/README.md

 The client is written using async.
 To use it in a sync program, run an async executor and `block_on()` the relevant calls.
-As the client specification requires sending background metrics to the API, you will need to arrange to call the `submit_metrics` method periodically.
-Contributions to provide helpers to make this easier are welcome, but not on our roadmap.
+As the client specification requires sending background metrics to the API, you will need to arrange to call the `poll` method from a thread.
+Contributions to provide helpers to make this easier are welcome.

-The unleash defined strategies are included, to support custom strategies implement the Strategy trait and insert the strategy into the Unleash.strategies collection.
+The unleash defined strategies are included, to support custom strategies use the `ClientBuilder` and call the `strategy` method to register your custom strategy memoization function.

 ## status

-Current status - in development.
+Core Unleash API features work.

+Missing Unleash specified features:
+- local serialised copy of toggles to survive restarts without network traffic.
+- variant support.

+Missing Rustlang features
+- validation of the SDK with threaded code rather than pure async.

 ## Code of conduct